cameronbrown/amazon-device-sdk-sandbox/README.md

 # Amazon Device SDK Sandbox

+In addition to the following instructions, it may also be useful to read the Alexa Device SDK [MacOS Quick Start Guide](https://github.com/alexa/avs-device-sdk/wiki/macOS-Quick-Start-Guide)

 ## Assumptions

 These instructions and scripts are for Mac OS X. They likely won't work exactly right elsewhere, but may be close.